A Case for Partitioned Bloom Filters: False positive analysis

-The standard formula, in Equation~\ref{eq:standard}, has also been proven to be a strict lower bound for the true false positive rate in~\cite{Bose2008210} using considerations of conditional probability, and to be a lower bound in~\cite{christensen2010new} by resorting to H\"older's inequality~\cite{Holder1889}.
+\paragraph{A simpler strict lower bound argument} The standard formula, in Equation~\ref{eq:standard}, has also been proven to be a strict lower bound for the true FPR~\cite{Bose2008210} using considerations of conditional probability, and to be a lower bound~\cite{christensen2010new} by resorting to H\"older's inequality~\cite{Holder1889}.
 We now present a simpler and more elegant reasoning of why it is a strict lower bound.
 It results from a direct application of Jensen's inequality~\cite{jensen1906}: for a convex function, such as $f(x) = x^k$ when $k > 1$ and $x > 0$, and for a non-constant random variable $R$, such as the fill ratio,

-This means that, for $k > 1$, raising the expected fill ratio to the power of $k$, as done in the standard formula, produces a value always smaller than the expected value of the fill ratio raised to the power of $k$, which is what gives the exact average false positive rate.
+This means that, for $k > 1$, raising the expected fill ratio to the power of $k$, as done in the standard formula, produces a value always smaller than the expected value of the fill ratio raised to the power of $k$, which is what gives the exact average FPR.